 Delivery orders remain unchanged, but the process for buying takeout has changed slightly.
-In Philadelphia, customers can’t enter a restaurant to place their order, nor order at a window.
+In Pennsylvania, customers can’t enter a restaurant to place their order, nor order at a window.
 Instead, food orders must be placed ahead of time, by phone, online, or via another no-contact method (like a drive-through).
 Customers can still enter the premises to pay for and pick up food, however.
 The measure is meant to prevent lines from forming or people from congregating while they wait for food.

 Yes, they’re crucial to Philadelphia’s food infrastructure.
 Along with convenience and dollar stores, gas stations, and newsstands, corner stores and bodegas comprise 66% of Philadelphia’s food retailers — big box stores and supermarkets make up just 6%.
 (Pharmacies account for 15%.
 Farmers markets, mobile produce vendors, and produce stores comprise 7%.)

 Yes, with some adjustments.
 The Clark Park, Headhouse, and Fitler Square farmers markets, which are run by the Food Trust, will continue to operate.
 Vendor tables will be spaced at least 6 feet apart, hand-washing stations will be set up throughout each market, and only farmers may touch the produce (customers can point at what they want).
 As needed, staff will help with crowd control, forming customers into appropriately spaced lines.